KWDB/docs/en/quickstart/access-kaiwudb/access-kaiwudb-jdbc.md

 - [openJDK](https://openjdk.org/install/): Version 1.8 or higher.
 - [Maven](https://maven.apache.org/install.html): Version 3.6 or higher.
-- KWDB: KWDB is deployed and running.
+- KWDB: A deployed and running KWDB instance.
   - For bare-metal deployment, see [Deploy KWDB Using Bare-Metal Installation Package](../install-kaiwudb/quickstart-bare-metal.md).
   - For container-based deployment, see [Deploy KWDB Using YAML or Container Installation Package](../install-kaiwudb/quickstart-docker.md).
-- KaiwuDB JDBC Driver: The KaiwuDB JDBC Driver package is obtained.
+- KaiwuDB JDBC Driver: Downloaded and available.

 ### Steps

-1. Add the following dependency to your `pom.xml` file to include the KaiwuDB JDBC Driver in your Java project.
+1. Add the following dependency to your `pom.xml` file to include the KaiwuDB JDBC Driver in your Java project:

    ```xml
    <dependency>